vhcd/vhcd.github.io/_posts/2023-12-01-post-mortem-1.md

 The main reason for it is about the experience we create with Unreal: a long (>30 min) linear drive (route is imposed) where you encounter lots of unique situations, each involving many actors having a rather short lifespan.
 And we have a single developer working on it.

-So for us, reusability of code within the Level Blueprint isn't a problem: we don't actually reuse any of it, as each "driving situation" we create is unique (more on that later).
-Of course, you can think of many cleaner designs (such as having unique Actor Blueprints for each "driving situation"), but most alternatives actually require more work and add more complexity.
+So for us, reusability of code within the Level Blueprint isn't a problem: we don't actually reuse any of it, as each "driving situation" we create is unique.
+Of course, you can think of many cleaner designs (such as having unique Blueprints for each individual "driving situation" actor), but most alternatives actually require more work and add more complexity.
 And though I really like neat and clean designs, I also recognize that perfect is the enemy of good.

 Being able to quickly reference any actor in the scene, and having our whole "script" in one place makes editing and navigating through it much faster for the people working with it.
 Even though the drawbacks of the Level Blueprint that I listed above are very real, *for us* the benefits outweigh them.

 I also need to mention that this doesn't mean that the Level Blueprint is a good idea for driving simulation as a whole, or even for all of our own projects.
 It's always a matter of getting a clear picture of what you intend on doing, and finding the best Unreal tool for it.
-For example, earlier this week, when a colleague explained me what their goal was for their project; my advice actually was to *not* use the Level Blueprint, and maybe explore using the [Game Mode](https://docs.unrealengine.com/5.3/en-US/game-mode-and-game-state-in-unreal-engine/) instead.
+For example, in the next blog entry, I'll talk about a project which was implemented without ever using the Level Blueprint.

 # How we use it

 Now that we've explained why we use the Level Blueprint, let's dive deeper and cover how we use it efficiently to work around the cons we discussed earlier.

-This actually still is a "work in progress", because so far in this project we had only two scenarios to experiment with.
+This actually still is a "work in progress", because so far in this project we've only had two scenarios to experiment with.

 For the first one, we actually used multiple Level Blueprints by having "scenarios" [sub-levels](https://docs.unrealengine.com/5.3/en-US/managing-multiple-levels-in-unreal-engine/).
 The split between sub-levels didn't really follow the "driving situation" subdivision (each sub-level included multiple situations), but in any case that wasn't an ideal solution:
 * You have to to jump between sub-Level Blueprint to find what you're looking for